Sheevaplug: The Good, Bad, and Unknown

 - Mechanical design

-Sheevaplug is just a small white plastic box with everything inside, but its design is very poor starting with a lot of wasted space in the plastic box around the PSU and ending up in PCB design.
+SheevaPlug is just a small white box with everything inside it.
+Its design is very poor, you’ll find a lot of wasted space around the box / PSU and a PCB also poorly designed.

-At the PCB you can easily spot design mistakes like components placed in wrong places causing them to melt down.
-The best example is the location of the SD Card slot: it’s located near the ARM CPU that runs really hot and doesn’t have any cooler or heatsink… I had to replace some SD cards because they just stopped working after a few hours.
-The device is not properly cooled too and the CPU runs really hot without any proper heatsink.
+The PCB includes basic design mistakes, mostly components placed wrongly – such as the SD card – causing them to melt down.
+The SD Card is located near the ARM CPU that runs really hot and doesn’t have any cooler or heatsink… I had to replace SD cards on multiple occasions due to this.

-Since you’re using an old kernel, you can’t do everything you want with the Aircrack-ng suite, you will only have wifi drivers for Alfa AWUS036H (RTL8187) and other common chipsets.
-Injection is only available on the latest Ubuntu kernel and its buggy.
+Personally this affected my ability to use the Aircrack-ng suite I also found that WiFi drivers are only available for the Alfa AWUS036H (RTL8187) and other common chipsets.
+Injection is only available on the latest Ubuntu kernel however its buggy.

-Also, there is no floating point around here, you can forget about encoding and decoding, math and all because it won’t work fine…
+There is no floating point around here, you can forget about encoding and decoding, math and all because it won’t perform fine.

 - Old, useless tools, unavailable documentation…